Start9Labs/docs/src/device-guides/linux/vpn.md

       ```
       sudo pacman -Syu && sudo pacman -S wireguard-tools && sudo pacman -S wireguard
       ```

-1. Download your WireGuard configuration file from your router (or take note of the profile details).

 1. Move into the directory where you downloaded your Root CA (usually `~/Downloads`), for example: